mattermost/mattermost/doc/install/Amazon-Elastic-Beanstalk.md

 ## AWS Elastic Beanstalk Setup (Docker)

-1. Create a new Elastic Beanstalk Docker application using the [Dockerrun.aws.zip](https://github.com/mattermost/platform/raw/master/docker/1.0/Dockerrun.aws.zip) file provided.
-	1. From the AWS console select Elastic Beanstalk.
+These instructions will guide you through the process of setting up an Elastic Beanstalk single-docker instance of Mattermost for product evaluation.

+1. From your [AWS console]( https://console.aws.amazon.com/console/home) select **Elastic Beanstalk** under the Compute section.
-	2. Select "Create New Application" from the top right.
+2. Select **Create New Application** from the top right.
-	3. Name the application and press next.
+3. Name your Elastic Beanstalk application and click **Next**, then choose **Create web server**.
-	4. Select "Create a web server" environment.
-	5. If asked, select create an IAM role and instance profile and press next.
+4. If asked, select **Create an IAM role and instance profile**, then click **Next**.
-	6. For predefined configuration select under Generic: Docker.
-For environment type select single instance.
-	7. For application source, select upload your own and upload Dockerrun.aws.zip from [Dockerrun.aws.zip](https://github.com/mattermost/platform/raw/master/docker/1.0/Dockerrun.aws.zip).
-Everything else may be left at default.
+5. From the Predefined Configuration drop-down list, select **Docker** under the generic heading.
+From the Environment Type drop-down list, select **Single instance**.
+6. For Application Source, select **Upload your own** and upload the [Dockerrun.aws.zip](https://github.com/mattermost/platform/raw/master/docker/1.0/Dockerrun.aws.zip) file.
+Click **Next** and wait while AWS uploads the application version.
-	8. Select an environment name, this is how you will refer to your environment.
-Make sure the URL is available then press next.
+7. Type an Environment Name and URL.
+Make sure the URL is available by clicking **Check availability**, then click **Next**.
-	9. The options on the additional resources page may be left at default unless you wish to change them.
-Press Next.
+8. The options on the Additional Resources page may be left at default unless you wish to change them.
+Click **Next**.
-	10. On the configuration details place.
-Select an instance type of t2.small or larger.
-	11. You can set the configuration details as you please but they may be left at their defaults.
-When you are done press next.
+9. On the Configuration Details page, select an Instance Type of **t2.small**.
+Instance types comprise varying combinations of CPU, memory, storage, and networking capacity.
+You may select larger T2 instance types if required.
+10. Also on the Configuration Details page, under the Health Reporting section, change System Type to **Basic**.
+The remaining options may be left at their default values unless you wish to change them.
+Click **Next**.
-	12. Environment tags my be left blank.
-Press next.
+11. Environment tags may be left blank.
+Click **Next**.
-	13. You will be asked to review your information.
-Press Launch.

-4. Try it out!
-	14. Wait for beanstalk to update the environment.
+12. You will be asked to review your information, then click **Launch**.
+It may take a few minutes for beanstalk to launch your environment.
+If the launch is successful, you will see a see a large green checkmark and the Health status should change to “Green”.
-	15. Try it out by entering the domain of the form \*.elasticbeanstalk.com found at the top of the dashboard into your browser.
+13. Test your environment by clicking the domain link next to your application name at the top of the dashboard.
+Alternatively, enter the domain into your browser in the form `http://<your-ebs-application-url>.elasticbeanstalk.com`.
 You can also map your own domain if you wish.
+If everything is working correctly, the domain should navigate you to the Mattermost signup page.
+Enjoy exploring Mattermost!

 ### (Recommended) Enable Email
-	The default single-container Docker instance for Mattermost is designed for product evaluation, and sets `ByPassEmail=true` so the product can run without enabling email, when doing so maybe difficult.
+The default single-container Docker instance for Mattermost is designed for product evaluation, and sets `SendEmailNotifications=false` so the product can function without enabling email.
 To see the product's full functionality, [enabling SMTP email is recommended](SMTP-Email-Setup.md).